intel/kubernetes-power-manager/README.md

 ### PowerNode Controller
 The PowerNode controller is a way to have a view of what is going on in the cluster.
 It details what workloads are being used currently, which profiles are being used, what cores are being used and what containers they are associated with.
-It also gives insight to the user as to which Shared Pool in the App QoS agent is being used.
+It also gives insight to the user as to which Shared Pool is being used.
 The two Shared Pools can be the Default Pool or the Shared Pool.
 If there is no Shared PowerProfile associated with the Node, then the Default Pool will hold all the cores in the ‘shared pool’, none of which will have their frequencies tuned to a lower value.
-If a Shared PowerProfile is associated with the Node, the cores in the ‘shared pool’ – excluding cores reserved for Kubernetes processes (reservedCPUs) - will be placed in the Shared Pool in App QoS and have their cores tuned.
+If a Shared PowerProfile is associated with the Node, the cores in the ‘shared pool’ – excluding cores reserved for Kubernetes processes (reservedCPUs) - will be placed in the Shared Pool and have their cores tuned by the Intel Power Optimization Library.

 #### Example
 ````